x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-service.md

 |True|False|EM service will not automatically apply mitigations to a specific Exchange server.|
 |False|False|EM service will not automatically apply mitigations to any Exchange server|

+>[!Note]
+>MitigationsEnabled parameter gets automatically extended for all the Servers in an organization and set to True, as soon as one of the Exchange Server is upgraded to Sep 2021 or later CU.
+This is by design and only when other Exchange Servers in the organization are upgraded with Sep 2021 CU or later version, will the EM Service on this specific servers use the value of Mitigations Enabled to either auto apply or not auto apply mitigations.

 ### Viewing Applied Mitigations